 - reportable superannuation contributions, and

-The family pool is a term used to refer to the dependent children in your family who may affect your payment rate.
+The family pool refers to the dependent children in your family who may affect your payment, like your siblings.

-This means that when there is an additional dependent child or children in your family pool, you may become eligible for ABSTUDY or if you’re already getting ABSTUDY, your payment could increase.
+When there’s another dependent child in your family pool, your payment could increase.
 If a dependent child leaves your family pool, your payment may decrease.

-- Assistance for Isolated Children Additional Boarding Allowance is being paid for them, or
+- get Assistance for Isolated Children Additional Boarding Allowance, or

 Your parents or guardians must tell us if there are any changes to their income.
-Sometimes, if there are changes in your parents’ or guardians’ income, your payment rate may change.
-It might also change if your siblings' circumstances change.
+Sometimes, changes to their income can mean your payment changes.
+Your payment may also change if your siblings' circumstances change.